Turin: Transport

 The metropolitan area is served by Turin metropolitan railway service.

-Central districts are served by tram, lines 3,4,9 are light rail.
+Central districts are served by tram; lines 3, 4, and 9 are light rail.

 Public transportation statistics

-The average amount of time people spend commuting with public transit in Turin (for example, to and from work) on a weekday is 65 min.
-Fourteen per cent of public transit riders, ride for more than 2 hours every day.
-The average amount of time people wait at a stop or station for public transit is 14 min, while 19% of riders wait for over 20 minutes on average every day.
+The average amount of time people spend commuting with public transit in Turin (for example, to and from work) on a weekday is 65 minutes.
+14% of public transit riders ride for more than 2 hours every day.
+The average time spent waiting at a stop or station for public transit is 14 minutes, while 19% of riders wait for over 20 minutes on average every day.
 The average distance people usually ride in a single trip with public transit is 5.9 km, while 9% travel more than 12 km in a single direction.